6 Different Methods for Storing Garlic

 Drying Your Garlic

-To dry garlic cloves, first be sure that they're fresh and not soft or bruised.
-Peel your cloves and cut each of them in half.
+To dry garlic cloves, first be sure that they’re fresh and not soft or bruised and remove teh skin to make them peeled cloves.
+Cut each of your peeled garlic cloves in half.
 Dry them at around 140˚F (60˚C) for two hours.
 After two hours, reduce to 130˚F (54˚C).
 Take them out of the oven or food dehydrator when they are fully dry.

 Storing Your Garlic in Oil

-Because it's not convenient to acidify your garlic + oil mixture at home, freezing immediately after preparation is best.
+Because it’s not convenient to acidify your garlic + oil mixture at home, freezing peeled garlic cloves in oil immediately after preparation is best.

 Storing Your Garlic in Vinegar or Wine